Accelo/docs/source/includes/endpoints/_segmentations.md

 `GET /segmentations`

-This request returns a list of [segmentations](#the-segmentation-object) on the deployment.
+This request returns a list of [segmentations](#the-segmentation-object) for the deployment.

 #### Configuring the Response